 “JYNNI” (2019 Swede x LadyBug) is pretty much a dream come true.
 Over the last week or so of being home with her, and now, snowed in with her, I’ve found myself staring at her on a couple of occasions, “MY GAWD, YOU ARE LOVELY.”

 For starters, she has an excellent disposition.
 And beautiful head on her shoulders.
 Has never met anyone she didn’t like.
 She loads.
 Unloads.
 Barks when necessary, never more.
 Understands her place in the pack.
 Stands up for herself, but isn’t dominant.
 Resilient.
 Forgiving.
 Inquisitive.
 Learns quickly.
 Not sensitive.
 Enjoys being alone.
 Snuggly.
 And best of all, she reminds me of my heart dog, her grandmother Friday.
 It may sound dumb, but for me, the relation is meaningful.

 Breeding isn’t done in a vacuum.
 Jynni is the direct result of Julie Aune (Luxe Weimaraners) and Sue Thomas (Camelot Weimaraners) allowing me to use their boy, Swede.
 In her pedigree are also other influential Weimaraner kennels; Reiteralm, Smokey City, Valmar, and Colsidex, to name a few.
 A huge thank you to every single breeder along the way who worked to preserve the Weimaraner as we know it today.

 For those of you with Barrett dogs, thank you for being a part of the family.
-For those on the list in 2020, know that great plans are underway.
+For those on the list in the future, know that great plans are underway.
 And for everyone else who is here because you love Weimaraners too, thank YOU!!!